microsoft/vscode-docs/docs/extensions/language-support.md

 >**Basic**
 >
->Start with a simple grammar that supports colorization of strings, comments, keywords, etc.
+>Start with a simple grammar that supports colorization of strings, comments, and keywords.

 >**Advanced**
 >